luraess/geo-hpc-course/README.md

 ## Running MPI
 This section is about launching a Julia MPI script.
 For [MPI.jl] install notes, refer to the [Advanced start MPI](#advanced-start-mpi) section and the [MPI.jl] docs.

-_Note: The concise Julia MPI scripts are inspired from a [2D python script](https://github.com/omlins/adios2-tutorial/blob/main/example/mpi_diffusion2D.py)_
+_Note: The concise Julia MPI scripts are inspired from [this 2D python script](https://github.com/omlins/adios2-tutorial/blob/main/example/mpi_diffusion2D.py)._

 ## Course outline
 During the course, we will go through the following steps: